Want to start volunteering in 2022? Please read this notice.

 After you have submitted your application, the next steps are:

-- Attend the training specific to the volunteer tasks you would like to perform.
+- After attending a New Volunteer Orientation Class, attend the training specific to the volunteer tasks you would like to perform.
 (Training times and commitments vary by task.)

 - Start making a difference!